arielf/clean-push/FAQ.md

     git diff origin/dev             # same ('remotes' is implied) git diff origin                 # same ('dev' is implied)

-And if you want to know which of your local changes have not made it to the main branch you would instead do:
+#### Yet unmerged (with main) changes

     #
     # Differences between local 'dev' & remote 'main' branch
     #
-    git checkout dev
     git diff remotes/origin/main

+or:
     git diff origin/main            # same ('remotes' is implied)

-Note that now, the following will not diff vs main:

-    git diff origin                 # NOT the same (because 'dev' is implied)
+Note that to compare local and remote `main` branches you need to change branches to `main` first because when your current branch is `dev` and you try to run `git diff origin`, 'dev' is implied.

+#### Merged main on remote but local main is now unsynced

+    #
+    # Close the full loop from remote to local:
+    #
+    git checkout main && git pull

+    #
+    # Go back to the dev branch
+    #
+    git checkout dev

 So when you see a diff that doesn't make sense to you, ask yourself:

-- (0) Are you comparing the right two objects?
+- (0) Are you comparing the right two objects and in the correct order?
+- (1) Did you forget to commit (locally)?
-- (1) Did you forget to push to your dev branch?
+- (2) Did you forget to push to your (remote) dev branch?
-- (2) Did you forget to pull remote main into the local main branch?
+- (3) Did you forget to pull remote main into the local main branch?
-- (3) Did you forget to merge (land) emote dev into remote main?
+- (4) Did you forget to merge (land) remote dev into remote main?
-- (4) Did you forget to pull the latest main branch _after_ the merge?
+- (5) Did you forget to pull the latest main branch _after_ the merge?

+Only going through all this (5) step process would ensure everything is in sync.

 ### I pushed (or pulled) but I still don't see the changes I expect...